Zymrael/awesome-latent-control/README.md

 * Causal Discovery in Physical Systems from Videos: [NeurIPS20](https://arxiv.org/pdf/2010.02193.pdf), [code](https://github.com/pairlab/v-cdn)

 > We consider the task of causal discovery from videos in an end-to-end fashion without supervision on the ground-truth graph structure. .
 In particular, our goal is to discover the structural dependencies among environmental and object variables: inferring the type and strength of interactions that have a causal effect on the behavior of the dynamical system.
 Our model consists of a perception module that extracts a semantically meaningful and temporally consistent keypoint representation from images, an inference module for determining the graph distribution induced by the detected keypoints, and a dynamics module that can predict the future by conditioning on the inferred graph.
 The main contributions of this work lie in the one-shot discovery of unseen causal mechanisms in new environments from partially observed visual data in a continuous state space.

+* Unsupervised Learning of Lagrangian Dynamics from Images for Prediction and Control: [NeurIPS20](https://proceedings.neurips.cc/paper/2020/file/79f56e5e3e0e999b3c139f225838d41f-Paper.pdf)

+> Recent approaches for modelling dynamics of physical systems with neural networks enforce Lagrangian or Hamiltonian structure to improve prediction and generalization.
+However, when coordinates are embedded in high-dimensional data such as images, these approaches either lose interpretability or can only be applied to one particular example.
+We introduce a new unsupervised neural network model that learns Lagrangian dynamics from images, with interpretability that benefits prediction and control.
+The model infers Lagrangian dynamics on generalized coordinates that are simultaneously learned with a coordinate-aware variational autoencoder (VAE).

 ## Representation learning of dynamical systems